fzakaria/transcoding/README.md

-# Transcoding CLI & Server tool
+# Transcoding Server tool

 ## Sample Commands

 ```
 go get github.com/fzakaria/transcoding
 go install github.com/fzakaria/transcoding
 #Assumes $GOPATH/bin is on your $PATH
-transcoding 320p -i sample.mp4 -o output.mp4
-transcoding server --debug
+transcoding --config ./configs/prod-us-east-1.toml
 ```

-## CLI
-This binary includes a CLI tool that is a thin wrapper around ffmpeg (msut be on $PATH) with the hopes of making it more programmable.
-At the moment it will include some known defaults (see below) on some common video transcoding - specifically for H.264

 ## Server
 A basic server implementation is included that offers the facility to transcode uploaded multipart files and some additional admin urls.